+As part of statutory Health Education, children are taught in an age-appropriate way about puberty and the associated physical and emotional changes.
 As part of the science curriculum, children learn in Year 5 about how reproduction occurs in some plants and animals.
 The DfE guidance 2019 also recommends that all primary schools have a sex education programme tailored to the age and the physical and emotional maturity of pupils, and this should include how a baby is conceived and born.
-Although sex education is not compulsory in primary schools, United Learning have made the decision that in all its primary schools there should be suitable sex education before children reach the end of year 6, to ensure that they are suitably prepared for transition to secondary school.
-We therefore provide some non-statutory sex education:
+Although sex education is not compulsory in primary schools, we believe children should understand the facts about human reproduction before they leave primary school.
+We therefore provide some non-statutory sex education, covering how human reproduction and conception occurs.
+This is included in the Year 6 unit in the summer term.